-Jay handles all types of tax planning and tax controversy matters, including developing strategies for corporate acquisitions, dispositions, joint ventures, reorganizations and restructurings.
+Jay also handles all types of tax planning and tax controversy matters, including developing strategies for corporate acquisitions, dispositions, joint ventures, reorganizations and restructurings.

-Jay also has significant experience in the area of state income, sales and property tax law (particularly Missouri and Kansas law).
+Jay has significant experience in the area of state income, sales and property tax law (particularly Missouri and Kansas law).
 He has, on a number of occasions, represented clients involved in tax disputes with the Missouri and Kansas Departments of Revenue.
 Jay has significant experience in representing telecommunications businesses with respect to state and local tax matters.

 Tax Planning - Has served as lead tax counsel in numerous taxable and tax-free acquisitions, dispositions and reorganizations involving public and large private companies.
 Has significant experience in structuring tax-free like-kind exchanges.
 Has structured numerous tax-advantaged partnership and joint venture arrangements.